 Backstage users can schedule and manage meetings as well as configure how they want the meeting scheduler to be used for the event.
 They can:

-- Create and edit meeting locations (including virtual locations), that can be selected by Backstage users and by app users when setting up meetings.
+- Create and edit meeting locations that can be selected by Backstage users and by app users when setting up meetings.

 - Schedule and manage meetings, from the calendar view or from the Meetings tab.